Understanding bid and offer spreads in Active ETFs

-It should be noted that, unlike the situation with unlisted funds, the buy and sell spreads for exchange traded managed funds are not static.
+It should be noted that, unlike the situation with unlisted funds, the buy and sell spreads for Active ETFs are not static.

 Instead, exchange based spreads as on the ASX are determined by the fund itself acting as market maker and investors buying and selling the funds on market.

-Unlike ETFs, which rely on third party market makers, with exchange traded managed funds the fund itself is able to act as market maker.
+Unlike ETFs, which rely on third party market makers, with Active ETFs the fund itself is able to act as market maker.
 By acting as market maker, the fund will set bids/offers for investors during the day which reflect the fund’s view of “fair value” as referenced by the indicative net asset value (iNAV), market conditions and the supply and demand for fund units during the trading day.

 At the end of each trading day, the fund as market maker will then issue or cancel units according to its net position in units bought or sold on the exchange that day.
 Any gains or losses from the market making process will accrue to the relevant fund.

 As in the case of company shares more broadly, the size of the spreads that the fund as market maker is able to competitively maintain naturally depends on liquidity factors, such as the frequency and average size of trades involved.
 For that reason, spreads on larger companies – which are subject to more extensive trading activity – are typically tighter than for smaller companies.

 The same considerations apply to Active ETFs.
 Funds that invest in liquid underlying securities (like AMP Capital’s Active ETFs available on the ASX), which have a large number of investors and a large total value of units outstanding, may have more liquidity than a fund that does not have some or any of these features.
 This should result in relatively tighter bid-offer spreads.
 Conversely, funds which invest in relatively illiquid underlying assets such as small companies, may have a wider spread than a fund which invests in larger, more liquid, “blue chip” stocks.